ndupoiron-ops/issue-ops/training/02-javascript-app.md

 ## 2. Design a script to create a repository

-* Create a index.js file with the following code
+* Create an `index.js` file with the following code

 ```javascript
 const { Octokit } = require("@octokit/rest");